-See Texas Watershed Protection Plans for a list of watershed protection plans completed or in progress in Texas with support from TCEQ.
+See Texas Watershed Protection Plans for a list of watershed protection plans completed or in progress in Texas, indicating which ones have been accepted by EPA.

 The Texas Watershed Planning Map (large PDF file - 20 MB) displays the watersheds in Texas for which WPPs have been developed or are being developed.
 A statewide map numbers these watersheds and color-codes them according to whether their development is principally supported by TCEQ, TSSWCB, or independently.
 The watershed names are listed by number below the map.
 This interactive statewide map allows you to select a watershed and link to a detailed map showing watershed boundary, major roads, cities, and the waterways within the watershed.
 Water bodies that are listed as impaired in the 2010 Texas 303(d) list are displayed in red.

 All Watershed Protection Plans (WPPs) funded with CWA Section 319(h) grant funds will be required to meet EPA’s Nine Elements for Watershed-based Plans (WBPs).
 Before committing to the development of a WPP it is important to ensure sufficient data are available to characterize pollutant sources and address any obvious sources of pollution through means other than a WPP.
 Preferably, this determination is made before submitting an application.
 After this preliminary analysis, the TCEQ NPS Program recommends following these three major steps:

 - (If necessary) Watershed Characterization – Monitoring (Data Collection)

 - Watershed Characterization – Modeling or other method to estimate pollutant loads